×

 If you are thinking about moving to Munich, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Lower here than the SF bay area.
 Cost is area dependent although Munich has the highest rents in Germany.
 Rents are now around 1,000 euro for a 2 room apartment (living room and bedroom) cold.
 You may have to install your own kitchen and lighting.
 Buying in our area is about 5,000 euro per quadra meter (10,75 sq. ft.)
-We don't have a car, rent as needed, saves 60-100 per month on garage fees," said one expat in Munich.
+We don't have a car, rent as needed, saves 60-100 per month on garage fees," remarked one expat in Munich, Germany.

 Should I buy or rent a home in Munich?